hyperledger/fabric-sdk-node/README.md

 * optionally, `gulp doc` to generate API docs if you want to review the doc content
 * `npm test` or `gulp test-headless` to run the headless tests that do not require any additional set up

 The following tests require setting up a local blockchain network as the target.
-Because v1.0 is still in active development, you still need to build the necessary Docker images needed to run the network.
+You need to build the necessary Docker images required to run the network.
 Follow the steps below to set it up.
 * You will need the peers, orderers and fabric-ca server (new implementation of the member service) to run the tests.
 The first two components are from the *fabric* repository.
 The fabric-ca server is from the *fabric-ca* repository.
 * git clone both the *fabric* and *fabric-ca* repositories into the $GOPATH/src/github.com/hyperledger folder in your native host (MacOS, Windows or Ubuntu, etc).